MichaelCurrin/static-sites-generator-resources/Jekyll/install_jekyll_for_project.md

 $ bundle install
 ```

-When installing that, you'll see this message:
+When installing Jekyll 4, you'll see this message.

 ```
 Jekyll 4.0 comes with some major changes, notably: